 Regent University's joint degree program in law and government provides:

 - a blend of knowledge, skills, values and principles providing the foundation for professional and personal success

-Students pursuing a joint Juris Doctor (JD) can, in only one additional year, gain a solid foundation for public service by earning a master's degree in Government from the Robertson School of Government.
+Students find they can use a Juris Doctor degree in public service and government positions at many types of organizations upon graduation.
+By pursuing a joint Juris Doctor (JD), students can, in only one additional year, gain a solid foundation for public service by earning a master's degree in Government from the Robertson School of Government.
 Similarly, government students will significantly enhance their professional standing and ability to influence important issues by earning a law degree.

 Suggested Full-Time Student Joint with Law Degree Program: